Living, Writing, and Traveling Slow on Stuart Hill in Madikeri Coorg, Karnataka

 One afternoon I felt bored, hungry, and sleepy so I walked to a Udupi place for coffee.
 (The Udupi food was decent.
 Coffee and juices would come in plastic packs though.)

-There are waterfalls to visit around.
+There are waterfalls to visit.
 Madikeri is nestled between mountains.
 A fort, temples, and Talacauvery, the birthplace of the revered Cauvery river are also nearby.

 “We drink Cauvery water,” aunty had said one afternoon while we were filling campers from the tank.
 “This tank is filled from a Cauvery well.”